mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The fight precipitates an argument over who is the meanest prisoner around.
-The person who brings it up claims Jack Shansir is, but several other prisoners chime in and speak in favour of 7057 Big Rolf and/or 6866 Gerard Benezech.
+The person who brings it up claims Jack Shansir is, but several other prisoners chime in and speak in favor of 7057 Big Rolf and/or 6866 Gerard Benezech.
 One prisoner makes a claim 9656 Olex Hishinuma could take either of them, and then several other names are bandied about: 2977 Anton Kugazur, 8152 Peroz Atheling